cnr-isti-vclab/piccante/README.md

 ```

-To disable the use of STB you can define the following define before including piccante.hpp:
+To disable the use of STB, you can add the following define before including piccante.hpp:
  ``` C
 #define PIC_STB_LOCAL_DISABLE
  ```